 Her 25 years of experience as an Animal Care Worker and Veterinary Technician make Tracy uniquely qualified to work with animals who may be shy or fearful.
 The families she works with are frequently surprised and delighted by the beautiful pet portraits she is able to create by applying a little patience and understanding of animal behaviour.

 So far, Tracy has achieved Professional Accreditations in Animal Portraits, Pictorial/Scenic Photography, Ornithology/Bird Photography, and Canine/Dog Portraiture.
 Her work has been published in books, calendars, and magazines and has been displayed in galleries, including the prestigious McMichael Canadian Art Collection.
-She was the winner of the Tibor Horvath Award of Excellence in the Professional Photographer's of Canada, Ontario Branch Image Competition in 2016 and has had several images score well in the National image Salon, even winning an Excellence, a Judge's Choice, and a Best In Class in the Pictorial/Floral category in the 2017 Competition.
+She won 2018 Photographic Artist of the Year in the Atlantic Region of the Professional Photographers of Canada.
+(Also taking home Best Overall Print, Best Pictorial/Floral, Best Fine Art and 2 Judge’s Choice awards in the 2018 Image Competition).
+At the National Level, Tracy won an Excellence, a Judge's Choice, and a Best In Class in the Pictorial/Floral category in the 2017 Competition.
+2016 winner of the Tibor Horvath Award of Excellence in the PPOC Ontario Image Competition.
 She also writes photography articles for websites and blogs, including the popular Improve Photography website and is a founding member of the Photographer's Co-operative.